jzills/Serilog.Sinks.AspNetCore.App.SignalR/src/README.md

 ## Register with user defined hub

 Call the `IServiceCollection` extension method `AddSerilogHub` to register a SignalR `Hub` with the Serilog sink.

+> [!IMPORTANT]
-This step is necessary in order to prevent circular dependencies caused during logger initialization.
+> This step is necessary in order to prevent circular dependencies caused during logger initialization.

     builder.Services.AddSerilogHub<SampleHub>();